hubiquitus-old/hubiquitus/docs/hFilter.md

 ### Operand "relevant" - "boolean"

-There operand attribute is a boolean :
+Each operand attribute is a boolean :

 ```js
 {